mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

 For now I will input configuration manualy, but having configuration classes we can tell flask app to manage it dynamically.
-For example: set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
-On Heroku server it will be `settings.ProdConfig` on development environment it will be `settings.DevConfig` and so on.
-To set environmental variable in Linux type: `export APP_SETTINGS=settings.<NameOfClass>` (i.e. export APP_SETTINGS=settings.DevConfig).
+For example, to set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
+On Heroku server it will be `ProdConfig` on development environment it will be `DevConfig` and so on.
+To set environmental variable in Linux type: `export APP_SETTINGS=<NameOfClass>` (i.e. export APP_SETTINGS=DevConfig).
 To make it permanent we should place export statement in `~/.bashrc` file.
-On Windows instead of export we will use `set APP_SETTINGS=settings.<NameOfClass>`.
+On Windows instead of export we will use `set APP_SETTINGS=<NameOfClass>`.
 If we are going to employ environmental variable governing type of configuration, our `app.py` should change.

 ## Flask app factory

 We will use app factory pattern and `Flask-Script` extension to build our app foundations.
-The `md_annalytics/app.py` contains Flask factory, which is just a simple function wrapped around Flask object creation. `manage.py` from root directory contains application manager with all command-line directives.
-This way we can create multiple instances with different parameters (i.e. app settings).
+The `md_analytics/app.py` contains Flask factory, which is just a simple function wrapped around Flask object creation.
+File `manage.py` from root directory contains application manager with all command-line directives.
+This way we can create multiple instances of the app, using different parameters (i.e. app settings).
 It is time to expand our toy "Hello Flask!" example to employ this pattern.

 __md_analytics/app.py__
 {% highlight python %}
 import os
 from flask import Flask
 from md_analytics.settings import ProdConfig

 def create_app(config_object=ProdConfig):
     """An application factory, see here: http://flask.pocoo.org/docs/patterns/appfactories/.